-5.02 RELATED NOTICES
+5.02 Related Notices

-I.S.S.
-(In-School Suspension) / WILL ROOM
+In-School Suspension ROOM

-Included among an administrator's disciplinary actions is referral to the In-School Suspension room or the Webster Instructional Learning Lab (Will) room.
-As an alternative to suspension, referral to I.S.S. or WILL room is the most serious in-school disciplinary consequence.
+Included among an administrator's disciplinary actions is referral to the In-School Suspension room.
+As an alternative to suspension, referral to I.S.S. room is the most serious in-school disciplinary consequence.
 It is a short-term removal of a student from the regular school schedule.

-Students in I.S.S. or WILL room are supervised at all times and are required to complete written work or projects related to their classes and/or their behavior.
-Additionally, the I.S.S./ WILL room teacher or other staff and student shall discuss the behavior that caused the referral and the necessary interventions that will take place to correct the behavior.
+Students in I.S.S. are supervised at all times and are required to complete written work or projects related to their classes and/or their behavior.
+Additionally, the ISS teacher or other staff and student shall discuss the behavior that caused the referral and the necessary interventions that will take place to correct the behavior.